Find Parenting Counseling

 1114 Grand Avenue, Saint Paul, MN, USA, Saint Paul, Minnesota 55105

 Corinne Sundell, LMFT is a Licensed Marriage and Family Therapist (LMFT) in Saint Paul, Minnesota and has been in practice for 7 years.
-They treat Parenting, Relationship(s) with Parents/Children/Family, Panic.
+They treat Parenting, Panic, Burnout.

 My job in the therapy office is to support you in re-membering the person you’d like to be, warts and all.